natvernier/adoption-operating-system/frameworks/adoption-kpi-tree/README.md

 ## Core principle

-An Adoption KPI Tree is not a reporting structure.
+An Adoption KPI Tree is a decision structure.

-It is a decision structure.

 The value of an adoption KPI is not the number itself.
 The value is the action the organization is willing to take when the signal changes.